Disability Inclusion Advisory Committee

 Marnie's photo.jpg

-This role has allowed me to remain current with the everchanging world of the NDIS whilst building strong networks within our local community to best support people with disability and their families.
-I am passionate about supporting our community and local services to work together to achieve the common goal of providing a truly accessible environment for everyone.
+I joined the DIAC in 2021 as a Disability Services Representative.
+I have over 20 years’ experience working in various facets of the disability field, and since 2009 I have been building strong networks within the local community to best support people with disability and their families.
+I am passionate about supporting our local community and services to work together to achieve the common goal of providing a truly inclusive environment.

 Logie Onslow